TurBoss/blt/doc/parseargs.rst

   Creates a new parser object.
 The name of the new parser object is returned.
-If no *parserName* argument is present, then the name of the parseargs is automatically generated in the form "parseargs0", "parseargs1", etc.  If the substring "#auto" is found in *parserName*, it is automatically substituted by a generated name.
+If no *parserName* argument is present, then the name of the parseargs is automatically generated in the form "parseargs0", "parseargs1", etc.

+  If the substring "#auto" is found in *parserName*, it is automatically substituted by a generated name.
 For example, the name ".foo.#auto.bar" will be translated to ".foo.parseargs0.bar".

   A new TCL command (by the same name as the parser) is created.
 Another TCL command or parseargs object can not already exist as *parserName*.
   If the TCL command is deleted, the parser will also be freed.
-The new parseargs will contain just a root node.
-Note that parsers are by default, created in the current namespace, not the global namespace, unless *parserName* contains a namespace qualifier, such as "fred::myParseargs".
+[Note that parsers are by default, created in the current namespace, not the global namespace, unless *parserName* contains a namespace qualifier, such as "fred::myParseargs".]

+  *Switches* can be any of the following.

     **-abbreviations** *boolean*
-    If true, indicates to accept abbreviations of both long and short argument names when parsing argument.
+      If true, indicates to accept abbreviations of long argument names when parsing the command line.
 The default is "0".

     **-default** *string*
-    Default value for arguments.  *String* is an arbitrary text string.
+      Specifies the default value for arguments.
+This is the value of arguments if they are not specified.  *String* is an arbitrary text string.
 The default is "".

     **-description** *string*
       Specifies the description for the command that is displayed in the help message.  *String* is an arbitrary text string printed immediately after the command's usage line.
 The string is printed word by word and automatically wraps at 75 characters.
 The default is "".

     **-epilog** *string*
       Specified the text string displayed in the help message after the usage, description, and arguments.  *String* is an arbitrary text string.
 It is printed verbatim and newlines are retained.
 The default is "".

     **-error** *errorList*
       Specifies the types of conditions that should generate errors in the parser. *ErrorList* is a TCL list of error conditions.
 It can contain any combination of the following.

       **badoption**
 	Generate an error if an word that looks like an option is not found in the parser's list of arguments.

       **extraargs**
 	Generate an error the parser does not match all words.
 Any word that's left over will trigger an error.

       The default is "badoption".

     **-prefixchars** *charString*
       Specifies the set of characters used to prefix options.
 The default is "-+".

     **-program** *programName*
       Specifies the name of the command to be displayed in the help usage.
       If *programName* is "", then the name of the script or executable is printed.
 The default is "".

     **-usage** *usageString*
       Specifies the usage line to be displayed in the help usage.
       If *programName* is "", then the usage is generated from the program name and the commands arguments.
 The default is "".

 **blt::parseargs destroy** ?\ *parserName* ... ?
   Deletes one of more parsers.  *ParserName* is the name of the parser